40-Point Technical Writer Evaluation Checklist

 - Can they demonstrate change tracking and version control systems appropriate for field supervisors?

-- Do they plan for content ownership and export capabilities if you switch writers later?
+- Do they plan for content ownership and export capabilities (Markdown, DITA, or similar) if you switch writers later?

 - Can they show template systems that maintain consistency when multiple people make updates?